 Students will learn to create animations and apply the principles of animation through the visual electronic art form of 2D animation.
-Storyboarding, character development, basic terminology, as well as the historical development and cultural influences the field of animation explored.
-Storyboarding, character development, visual storytelling skills will be developed as students' complete individual and group projects that incorporate the principles of animation and basic techniques including staging, timing, mechanics, and kinetics using the 2D animation software, Storyboard Pro, Toon Boom Harmony, Photoshop, and more.
-Drawing skills, life drawing, storytelling, mechanics of motion, and animation camera techniques will be an integral part of the course.
-This course is designed for students to begin earning industry certifications in Toon Boom.
+Storyboarding, character development, basic terminology, as well as the historical development and cultural influences on the field of animation will be explored.
+Projects incorporate the principles of animation and basic techniques including staging, timing, mechanics, and kinetics using 2D animation software, Storyboard Pro, Toon Boom Harmony, Photoshop, and more.
+Drawing skills, storytelling, mechanics of motion, and animation camera techniques will be an integral part of the course.
+This course is designed for students to begin earning an industry certification in animation programming.

-Recommendations: Successful completion of Computer Graphics or Introduction to Arts, Media, and Entertainment.
+Recommendations: Successful completion of Graphic Design or Introduction to Arts, Media, and Entertainment.